 Growth potential remains high for global takaful industry

-Singapore, 22 October 2013 – According to EY’s latest report, Global Takaful Insights 2013: Finding growth markets, key markets continue to offer growth prospects with low market penetration rates, but wider opportunities beckon in emerging markets.
-The global takaful industry grew 16% in 2012, a noticeable moderation from a 22% CAGR over 2007-2011.
+Kuala Lumpur, 21 October 2013 – The global takaful industry has maintained its double digit growth trajectory in the last six years, although there was noticeable moderation to 16% in 2012, according to EY’s latest report, Global Takaful Insights 2013: Finding growth markets.
+Key markets continue to offer growth prospects with low market penetration rates, but wider opportunities beckon in emerging markets.
 Takaful in most markets is still in its infancy, and its potential to replace conventional insurance in leading Islamic finance markets is still largely untapped.

-The report also finds that in order for the industry to maintain its growth trajectory, larger regional players who can provide leadership for building capacity in the industry will need to develop, and there is a need to address a number of business risks that the industry executives cite as challenges to the industry as a whole.
+The report also finds that in order for the industry to maintain its growth trajectory, there is a need for larger regional players who can provide leadership for building capacity in the industry and to address a number of business risks that the industry executives cite as challenges to the industry as a whole.
 Presently, Saudi Arabia, the United Arab Emirates (UAE) and Malaysia lead the industry with their relatively well-developed Islamic finance industries, including Sukuk markets, strong customer reach and competitive pricing.
 The role of authorities in simplifying regulatory frameworks across borders and encouraging consolidation will also be key in propelling the industry’s expansion.